jkkummerfeld/slate/README.md

 Label:          ORG                       SPACE_f yellow
 Label:          MISC                      SPACE_v magenta
 ```

+For an example of a custom config file, see [ner-book.config](ner-book.config)

 The current set of available colours is: [green, blue, white, cyan, magenta, red, yellow].
 Note that by default white is used for regular text and cyan is used for cases where multiple labels apply to the same content.